YOUR ROLE AS AN EXECUTOR

 Many of the estates are filed by the executor named by the decedent in a will.
 Where there is no will, and therefore no executor, the probate court will appoint someone to serve.
 It is a serious duty entrusted to executors.
 If you have been named one, you should understand the gravity of this role.

-At The Law Office of Gregory L. Williams, I encourage clients in and around Columbus, Ohio, to plan, protect, and provide through thoughtful estate planning.
+I encourage clients in and around Columbus, Ohio, to plan, protect, and provide through thoughtful estate planning.
 If you have been named the executor of an estate, you bear the responsibility of protecting the assets of the estate for the benefit of those it provides for.
 With my legal experience, I can help you understand this role.

 What Is an Executor?